Statsomat/CFA/README.md

 The Statsomat/CFA app is a web-based application for automated Confirmatory Factor Analysis (CFA) based mainly on the R package `lavaan` and created with the Shiny technology.
-The Statsomat/CFA app is hosted on [shinyapps.io](https://www.shinyapps.io/) and is one of several apps which can be accessed via the webpage of Statsomat (see https://statsomat.com), a nonprofit company with the aim of developing, collecting and maintaining open-source apps for automated data analysis, interpretation and explanation.
-You can access the app directly here https://statsomat.shinyapps.io/Confirmatory-factor-analysis/.
+The Statsomat/CFA app is hosted on [shinyapps.io](https://www.shinyapps.io/) and is one of several apps which can be accessed via the webpage of *Statsomat* (see https://statsomat.com), a nonprofit company with the aim of developing, collecting and maintaining open-source apps for automated data analysis, interpretation and explanation.
+You can also access the app directly here https://statsomat.shinyapps.io/Confirmatory-factor-analysis/.

 # Installation